luismoralesXD/FBLA_Coding_and_Programming/README.md

 # Coding_and_programming_project
-To download the project you must go to the `BookManager` folder where you will find two `.zip` files.
-One with `(empty)` and another one with `(populated)`.
-They are both the same except for the database files contained within them.
-The `(empty)` has a database that is completely empty and can be used from scratch.
-The `(populated)` one contains the database used during development that contains people and books.
-This one is the one to be judged.
-To Download the program,
+To download the project you must go to the `Releases` where you will find the release labeled `Alpha release 2.0` To Download the program,

 1. You must download the `.zip` file and wait to be complete